retrofit-lab/ashrae-1836-rp-text-mining/README.md

 #### Summary statistics

-The number of EEMs and duplicate EEMs per document are computed, and the tokenized data is used to determine the minimum, median, and maximum EEM word lengths for each document.
+The number of EEMs and duplicate EEMs per document are then computed using the original (i.e., pre-cleaned) data.

 ```
-# EEMs per doc stats

 # Total number of EEMs per doc
 eems_per_doc <- all_docs %>%
   count(document) %>%